How can I use a static or Elastic IP address for an Amazon ECS task on Fargate?

 Short description

-You can't add a static IP address or Elastic IP address directly to a Fargate task.
-To use a static IP or Elastic IP with Fargate tasks, first create a Fargate Service with a Network Load Balancer.
-Then, attach the Elastic IP address of the task to the Load Balancer.
+You can't add a static or Elastic IP address directly to a Fargate task.
+To use a static or Elastic IP address with Fargate tasks, first create a Fargate service with a Network Load Balancer.
+Then, use the static IP address of the load balancer as a fixed entry point for your tasks.

 Resolution